 There are leaders … and then there are Courageous Leaders

-There is a true story circulating on the internet about a U.S. Navy SEAL by the name of Michael Anthony Monsoor who was killed during the Iraq War on September 29, 2006.
+A number of years ago there was a true story circulating on the internet about a U.S. Navy SEAL by the name of Michael Anthony Monsoor who was killed during the Iraq War on September 29, 2006.

 The story goes that his platoon was engaged in a firefight on a rooftop position.
 A grenade was thrown onto the roof hitting him in the chest and then falling onto the deck.
 Realizing that everyone on the roof would be killed he yelled “Grenade!” and then threw himself on top of it to protect his fellow soldiers.
 He died 30 minutes later …